-'Light' sodas may hike diabetes risk: study (Update)February 7th, 2013 in Health /
+'Light' sodas may hike diabetes risk: study (Update)February 7, 2013 in Medicine & Health / Health

 Artificially sweetened sodas have been linked to a higher risk of Type 2 diabetes for women than sodas sweetened with ordinary sugar, a French study unveiled on Thursday found.

 "Contrary to conventional thinking, the risk of diabetes is higher with 'light' beverages compared with 'regular' sweetened drinks," the National Institute of Health and Medical Research (Inserm) said.

 The evidence comes from a wide-scale, long-term study, it said in a press release.

 More than 66,000 French women volunteers were quizzed about their dietary habits and their health was then monitored over 14 years from 1993 to 2007.

 The women were middle-aged or older when they joined the study—born between 1925 and 1950.

 Sugar-sweetened sodas have previously been linked to an increased risk of diabetes, but less is known about their artificially sweetened counterparts—often promoted as a healthier substitute.